rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/07-Rich_Text_Competition-KAIST.md

 Also, in the QA model, we are currently using symbolic queries.
 But since we are generating our own queries, we could define and generate queries with a distributed representation.
 It would be more generic and model-matching queries.
 Furthermore, for research fields, we should have tried other ranking methods like BM25, a ranking function used by search engines whose performance is better than TF-IDF.

-Finally, for research methods, because of the noise in the dataset, supervised NER could not achieve the desired performance, so we should have used unsupervised NER to avoid that noise.
+Finally, for research methods, because of the noise in the dataset, supervised NER could not achieve the desired performance, so we should have used unsupervised NER to avoid that problem.

 What comes next